The Journal and Proceedings of the Gender Awareness in Language Education special interest group of JALT, affectionately known as “The GALE Journal”.

 Classroom curriculum.
 If you have classroom lesson plans related to gender that have been successful for you, please share them and explain why you believe they have been successful.

 Perspectives.
 Opinion articles about timely topics related to GALE’s mission will be considered.
 This could include things like the concern about gender representation in JALT, conference “events”, issues in Japanese society, or issues abroad related to gender and language.
 Again, these articles need to be grounded in some sort of formal framework, but not to the extent of a full research paper.

 Others.
 Any other papers that you think may be valuable.
 If you have ideas but aren’t sure if they will fit, please send us an email to the editors with a proposal and we’ll give feedback as soon as possible.

 Materials to be submitted

-• In the body of the email should be the title and author name(s) along with contact information, including one author’s full address, phone number, email address, and, where available, a fax number.
+- In the body of the email should be the title and author name(s) along with contact information, including one author’s full address, phone number, and email address.

-The Journal will be published in pdf form on the GALE website as well as be made available for Print on Demand.
-Details forthcoming.
+The Journal will be published in pdf form on the GALE website.

 Papers submitted to GALE Journal must not have been previously published, nor should they be under consideration for publication elsewhere.
 GALE Journal has First World Publication Rights, as defined by International Copyright Conventions, for all manuscripts published.
 If accepted, the editors reserve the right [if necessary] to edit all copy for length, style, and clarity without prior notification to authors although we prefer to consult authors over any changes made.